PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 #### Repeats On

 - It is a multi select filter.
 Default value is `All`.
-Possible values are: `All`,  `Monthly`, `Quarterly`, `Semi-Annual`, `Yearly`.
+Possible values are: `All`,  `Weekly`, `Semi Monthly`, `Monthly - On Specific Date`, `Monthly - On Specific Day`,  `Quartly`, `Semi Annual` & `Yearly`.
 - It is applicable only for `Recurring` tab.
 - When multiple values are selected, shows proper name in this field.
 For e.g Suppose user selects 2 values `Semi-Annual` & `Yearly`, `Repeats on` field shows `2 Options`.

 #### Include Tax Component

+- Currently, not implemented.
+But in future, we will use this filter.
-Toggle switch.
+- Toggle switch.
 Default value is `ON`.
 If it is ON, shows the systematic tasks for the tax component.
 If it is OFF, doesn't shows systematic tasks of Tax Component.